Does Telraam respect privacy and confidentiality?

-The additional information referred to in this sense:
+The additional information referred to are:

-The camera is installed on private property (i.e. in a house) and is aimed at the street.
+- The camera is installed on private property (i.e. in a house) and is aimed at the street.

-The camera is fixed facing the street
+- The camera is fixed aimed at the street.

-The mini-computer immediately processes the images for object detection and only stores the following information about these objects: size, speed and position of the object on the image (top/bottom).
+- In the mini-computer, the images are processed immediately for object detection and stores only the following information about these objects: size, speed and location of the object on the image (top/bottom).